nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 It keeps track of the budget amount, remaining balance, the status of whether the budget has been set, and the date when the budget was last set.

+The `BudgetLogic` class serves as an intermediate class between the `Logic` and `Budget` class.
+The `BudgetLogic` class handles the logic directly related to the `Budget` class, including setting the budget, modifying the remaining balance when `Expense` is added, deleted or edited.
+It also recalculates the remaining balance, and prompts the user when the budget is exceeded.

 <ins>Class Structure</ins>

 The `Budget` class has the following attributes: